mariusv/mariusv.com/experience.markdown

 ---
 layout: default
 title: Experience
 description: My name is Marius Voila.
-I grew up in Sibiu, Romania and I've been living in Horsens City, Denmark since July 2011.
+I grew up in Sibiu, Romania and I've been living in London City, United Kingdom since October 2012.
 I'm a Linux system administrator, a photographer, a technologist, and a hacker.
 ---